-SJECC, LLC ("Electric Cart Watersound JV") was formed in February 2022, when the Company entered into a JV agreement to develop, construct, lease, manage and operate a golf cart and low speed vehicle "LSV" business at the new Watersound West Bay Center adjacent to the Latitude Margaritaville Watersound residential community in Bay County, Florida.
+SJEC, LLC ("Electric Cart Watersound JV") was formed in February 2022, when the Company entered into a JV agreement to develop, construct, lease, manage and operate a golf cart and low speed vehicle "LSV" business at the new Watersound West Bay Center adjacent to the Latitude Margaritaville Watersound residential community in Bay County, Florida.
 The land was contributed to the JV by the Company in February 2022, with a fair value of \$0.5 million.
 In addition, during 2022 the Company contributed cash of \$0.2 million and the JV partner contributed cash of \$0.6 million.
 The JV operated out of a temporary facility while its permanent Watersound West Bay Center location was being constructed.
-The Watersound West Bay Center Facility opened in October 2023 and provides sales and service.
+The Watersound West Bay Center Facility facility opened in October 2023 and provides sales and service.
 An additional sales showroom will be located at the Watersound Town Center near the Watersound Origins residential community on property leased to the JV by the Company.
-As of September 30, 2023 and December 31, 2022, the Company owned a 51% interest in the JV.
+As of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, the Company owned a 51% interest in the JV.
 The Company is responsible for the construction activities of the JV and the Company's JV partner manages the day-to-day operations of the business.
-The Company has determined Electric Cart Watersound JV is a VIE, but that the Company is not the primary beneficiary since it does not have the power to direct the activities that most significantly impact the economic performance of the JV.
+The Company has determined Electric Cart Watersound JV is a VIE, but that the Company is not the primary beneficiary.

+since it does not have the power to direct the activities that most significantly impact the economic performance of the JV.
 The Company's investment in Electric Cart Watersound JV is accounted for using the equity method.
-As of September 30, 2023 and December 31, 2022, the Electric Cart Watersound JV had \$2.4 million and \$1.7 million, respectively, of floorplan line of credit facilities to finance its golf cart and LSV inventory, which are secured by the JV.
+As of September 30, 2023 both March 31, 2024 and December 31, 2022 December 31, 2023, the Electric Cart Watersound JV had \$2.4 million and \$1.7 million, respectively, of floorplan line of credit facilities to finance its golf cart and LSV inventory, which are secured by the JV.
 Borrowings under the line of credit facility bear interest at various rates based on the number of days outstanding after an interest free period ranging from three to six months.
-As of September 30, 2023 and December 31, 2022, the JV had an outstanding principal balance of \$0.4 million and \$0.1 million, respectively, on these line of credit facilities.
+As of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, the JV had an outstanding principal balance of \$0.4 million \$0.3 million and \$0.1 million \$0.4 million, respectively, on these line of credit facilities.
 See Note 18.
 Commitments and Contingencies for additional information related to debt guaranteed by the Company.